paulmillr/noble-ciphers/README.md

 import { aes_256_gcm_siv } from '@noble/ciphers/webcrypto/siv';
 import { FF1, BinaryFF1 } from '@noble/ciphers/webcrypto/ff1';

-// All algoritms, written in minimal, auditable way import * as ciphers from '@noble/ciphers/_micro';
+// All algoritms, written in minimal, auditable way.
+// Other files contain unrolled loops, which are 5x faster, but less auditable. import * as ciphers from '@noble/ciphers/_micro';
 ```